viragvoros/cfd-lab/README.md

 Fluidchen is a CFD Solver developed for the CFD Lab taught at TUM Informatics, Chair of Scientific Computing in Computer Science.

+Solutions of Group A for the CFD Lab
+Summer term 2021
-Solutions for CFD Lab summer term 2021 of Group A Theresa Hefele, Virag Vörös, Elia Zonta
+Theresa Hefele, Virag Vörös, Elia Zonta

 ## Working with fluidchen